AKwasTaken/ChronoFlip/README.md

 ## Credits
 - Developed by Aneeth Kumaar
-- Copyright © 2024 ChronoFlip
+- Copyright © 2024 ChronoFlip (No, not really)

 ## Browser Compatibility
 - Chrome